chatox/networks-science-course/README.md

 These are materials for an undergraduate Network Science course of the bachelor degree on Mathematical Engineering on Data Science at Universitat Pompeu Fabra.

-:construction: Due to the necessity of having more online sessions than face-to-face sessions, I am modifying parts of the course for September-December 2020.
-These materials should not be considered final until the end of the course.
-Materials from previous editions can be found in other branches of the repository for the course.
+:construction: For September-December 2020 I am modifying part of the course to adapt it to online lessons.
+The material should not be considered final until the end of the course.
+The main changes introduced in 2020 are: theory lessons are divided into smaller modules, there is only one midterm exam instead of two, no assignments are requested, and practices are a little bit longer and more time to complete them is given.

 * *"The most interesting subject so far ... the volume of work is quite a lot, but the topics are engaging." -- a student's evaluation from the 2019 edition.*
 * *"By far, the most interesting and fun subject of the trimester!" -- a student's evaluation from the 2018 edition.*